7h3v01c3/tutorials/Divi_Desktop/manual_daemon_installs/Installing Divi Daemons Manually for macOS Divi Desktop.md

   - `divi-tx`

 Ensure the directory structure is correct before moving the daemons, and that all files have proper permissions for execution.

----

-This guide now gives macOS users both **Terminal** and **Finder** options, providing flexibility based on their comfort level with the tools.
-Let me know if this works for you!